 Roger Day takes his inspiration from The Beatles, U2 and even The Clash.
 Day’s recordings for families have included artists such as the Indigo Girls, Nanci Griffith and Buddy Holly’s legendary band, The Crickets.
 Day has been commissioned to write for organizations including The Savannah Music Festival, The Georgia Sea Grant Foundation, and The Methodist Publishing House.
 He has performed in venues ranging from Ruth Eckerd Hall to Target Book Festivals to Cynthia Woods Mitchell Pavilion to urban and small town libraries and schools.
 Roger’s skilled musicianship combines with his wit and wordplay to create a musical experience that parents enjoy as much as their kids.

 Roger Day's concerts are action-filled adventures that exercise both mind AND muscle; both body AND brain.
 Day keeps his young audiences involved and captivated.
-These fun concerts inspire each child to discover his and her own talents, give flight to the imagination: to DREAM BIG! and GET YOUR BRAIN IN GEAR! and now in his newest concert, to be INVINCIBLE!
+These fun concerts inspire each child to discover his and her own talents, give flight to the imagination: to DREAM BIG! and GET YOUR BRAIN IN GEAR! and be INVINCIBLE!